-Choosing the perfect palm for indoor can be tricky.
-Below, you'll find everything you need to know about my two recommendations: the spineless yucca and the pygmy date palm.
+Choosing the perfect palm for the indoors can be tricky.
+In my article, you'll find everything you need to know about my two recommendations: the spineless yucca and the pygmy date palm.

 If you are looking for a flexible plant to use indoors that is versatile in its appearance and size, look to the spineless yucca plant.
 A fairly common container plant that is virtually easy to manage as long as the growing conditions are correct.
 The plant can just about match any interior design as a single bush, a small tree or as staggered canes.

 A rough, thick, cane-like trunk that is slightly swollen at the base.
 The trunk branches occasionally in older plants.
 The leathery, light or pale-green sword-shaped leaves are stalkless and closely spaced, radiating out from the end of the trunk, narrowing to a long weak point.

 The leaves grow from 1 to 3 feet long and 1 to 2 inches wide.
 Once in awhile you can find character stumps, which can give some very unusual looks.

 The spineless yucca originates from the southwest tropics where the sun is prevalent, and shade is sparse.